india39miku/Rules/README.md

-# India-39 WhatsApp Community
+# 🎶 India-39 WhatsApp Community 🎶

-Welcome to the **India-39 WhatsApp Community!** Our aim is to bring **Indian Vocaloid/Miku/Voice Synth fans together** and introduce new people in the country to Vocaloid.
+Hi!
+Welcome to the **India-39 WhatsApp community!**
+Our aim is to bring **Indian Vocaloid/Miku/Voice synth fans together** as well as introduce new people in the country to Vocaloid!

-## 🎯 Our Goal
 Our main goal as of now is to **bring Miku Expo to India**, and we hope everyone here will help us achieve this!

+Please take some time to familiarise yourself with the rules before you join us!

+---

 ## 📜 Community Rules

-Please take some time to familiarize yourself with the rules before joining us:

-### 1. Respect for All
-- Be respectful of others, including their **pronouns, gender, sexuality, religion, language, etc.**
+- **Please be respectful of others.** This includes being respectful of their **pronouns, gender, sexuality, religion, language, etc.**
-- Discrimination or disrespect will **not** be tolerated.

-### 2. Safe Space for LGBT+ Members
-- This community is meant to be a safe place for LGBT+ members.
+- This community is meant to be a **safe place for those of LGBT+ orientations**.
+Any **homophobia/transphobia/ace-phobia/bi-phobia/etc.** will not be tolerated here.
-- **No homophobia, transphobia, acephobia, biphobia, etc.**

-### 3. Language Policy
-- Please stick to **English** in this community for inclusivity and effective moderation.
-- If there is enough demand, language-specific groups **may be added later** with proper moderation.

-### 4. No Harassment or Cyber Bullying
+- **Please stick to using English** in this community.
+This allows everyone to be included in the conversation and also allows for more effective moderation.
+If there is enough demand, specific language groups will be added later provided we can find a moderator fluent in the language who will uphold the values of this community.

-- **Harassment, sexual harassment, targeted harassment, and cyber bullying are strictly prohibited.**
-- **Legal action** can and will be taken in case of any reports of harassment or bullying.
+- **PLEASE NO HARASSMENT OR CYBER BULLYING.** Harassment, sexual harassment, targeted harassment, cyber bullying, etc., are a **STRICT NO**.
+As we all live in South Asia and are subject to the same laws, **LEGAL ACTION CAN AND WILL BE TAKEN** in case of any reports of harassment or bullying.
-- Cyber harassment is **illegal in India**, and **offenders may face legal consequences**.

-### 5. Reporting Issues
-- If you face harassment or bullying, **message a mod** instead of publicly calling someone out.
-- We will try to resolve issues in a fair and safe manner.

-### 6. No Unwanted DMs
+- **Cyber harassment and bullying are illegal in India,** and the relevant authorities will be informed and your data provided to them in case of transgressions.
+Unless you want to go to jail, or endure the Indian legal system for like 10 years, **PLEASE DO NOT HARASS PEOPLE OR MAKE THEM FEEL UNSAFE.**

+- In case of incidents of harassment or bullying, **please message a mod** about the same and let us know what has happened.
+Please do not directly call out anyone publicly before first discussing with the mods and trying to find a solution with the mod team.

-- Do not DM members unless they are comfortable with it.
-- If you receive questionable or creepy messages, **report them to the admins**.
+- **Please do not message people privately unless they are comfortable with it.** If you receive questionable/creepy DMs, report them to the admins or mods via public or private means.

-### 7. No NSFW or 18+ Content
-- This community is for all ages, so **NSFW, suggestive, or 18+ content is not allowed**.
+- **NSFW, 18+, and suggestive content are not allowed here.** This community is meant for people of all ages so 18+ content is not allowed (**unless it’s referring to popular voice synth songs**).
-- Discussion of **voice synth songs** with 18+ themes is allowed.

-### 8. No Casteism or Religious Discrimination
-- **Casteist and religious discrimination will not be tolerated**.
-- **Caste-based insults (SC/ST/OBC) are punishable by law** and will be reported.
-- Avoid religious discussions unless it is related to a song’s symbolism.

-### 9. No Server Raiding or Unauthorized Promotions
-- Do not **promote other groups/servers** here without permission.
-- Avoid **sharing uncredited artwork**.
-If sharing, include proper **credits and a link to the original post**.

-### 10. No Piracy Discussion
-- **Do not discuss or promote piracy**, especially related to voice synth software.
-- Our goal is to be **officially recognized by voice synth companies** and bring concerts to India.
-- There are **free and legal** ways to experiment with the software, so please avoid pirating.
+- **Casteism and religious discrimination will not be tolerated here.** Casteism is punishable by law, and any insults targeting **SC/ST/OBC** can make you legally liable.
+It will be reported to the relevant authorities, and messages will be preserved as evidence for court.

+- **Please avoid religious discussions here.** Talking about religious symbolism in a song is okay, but promoting your religion or unnecessarily bringing it into the discussion is not encouraged.

+- **Please do not brigade and promote other groups or servers here.** Additionally, try to avoid sharing **art that isn’t your own**.
+Art that is shared which you haven’t created should contain **credits and a link to the original post** (*Google Images is not a link to the original post*).
+If you don’t have credits for the art, don’t share the art.

+- **Please no piracy and discussion of piracy here,** especially of **voice synth software**.
+Our purpose is to **get officially recognised by Voice synth companies and bring concerts to India**, and **pirating voice synth content will not help that goal**.
+Please be sure to acquire voice synths **legally**.
+There are a lot of **free and legal ways** to experiment with the software, so please don't resort to pirating it.

 ---

-Thank you for being a part of India-39!
-Let’s work together to make Vocaloid and voice synth culture grow in India! 🎶🇮🇳
+Thank you for being a part of **India-39!** 💙
+Let’s work together to make **Vocaloid and voice synth culture grow in India!** 🎤✨
-# Rules